SoftwareAG/oee-simulators/event-based-simulators/README.md

 ## Microservice oee-imulators

 Creates simulators in Cumulocity based on the definitions in [simulators.json](main/simulators.json).
-Those can be used for profiles in the OEE App.
-The currently supported simulators the corresponding profiles are defined [here](simulators.md).
+Those simulators can be used for profiles in the OEE App.
+The currently supported simulators and the corresponding profiles are described [here](simulators.md).

+Detailed feature list:
 - automatically creates simulators based on JSON definition.
 - uses externalId to identify Simulator.
 It avoids duplicating of similators by re-deploying/updating microservice.
 - configurable externalId and label